A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Application

 \paragraph{Unaccounted-for between-dataset differences}

-For visual diagnostics, it is helpful to distinguish two ``subdatasets'' of the $E$ dataset: those households with a child 12 years old or under---that \emph{could have been} in the $H$ dataset (\Ewc), and those without, that could not (\Enc).
 Selected residual plots are provided in Figure~\ref{fig:resid}.
-We also provide smoothing lines for each subdataset individually: these lines diverging would indicate that the model had failed to account for some systematic difference between the datasets. \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}
+We also provide smoothing curves for each subset individually: these curves diverging would indicate that the model had failed to account for some systematic difference between the datasets.
+Panel~\subref{fig:resid-3} (triangle counts) excludes $E$'s networks, because those contain almost no triadic information.